richabh456/freeCodeCamp/guide/english/algorithms/backtracking-algorithms/index.md

   [![The knight's tour solution - by Euler](https://upload.wikimedia.org/wikipedia/commons/d/df/Knights_tour_%28Euler%29.png)](https://commons.wikimedia.org/wiki/File:Knights_tour_(Euler).png)

 ### Naive Algorithm for Knight’s tour
-The Naive Algorithm is to generate all tours one by one and check if the generated tour satisfies the constraints.
+The Naive Algorithm is to generate all tours one by one and check wheteher the generated tour satisfies the constraints.
 ```
 while there are untried tours
 {